hxwang/Careercup150/file/trees-and-graphs.md

 - 4.2 Given a directed graph, design an algorithm to find out whether there is a route between two nodes? [[Solution]](../code/4.2.java)

 - 4.3 Given a sorted (increasing order) array, write an algorithm to create a binary search tree with minimal height. [[Solution]](../code/4.3.java)

+- 4.4.
+Given a binary tree, design an algorithm which creates a linkedlist of all the nodes at each depth (e.g., if you have a tree with depth D, you will have D linkedlist).